-There are a number of significant changes from the previous version of this policy (Version No. 1).
+There are a number of significant changes from the previous version of this policy wordings updated.

+(Version No. 1).
 These are:

-- New policy template has been used so the layout has slightly changed and wordings updated. - The wording in some sections has been reviewed and updated to make the information clearer.
+New policy template has been used so the layout has slightly changed and information clearer.

+The wording in some sections has been reviewed and updated to make the dated December 2023.